lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 Yes, it is possible to install ``lsst.rsp`` on one's own computer and run it locally.
 It is a standard `PyPi package <https://pypi.org/project/lsst-rsp/>`_ and can be installed by using ``pip install lsst-rsp``.

-Note that if you want to use it to access data that is hosted at the IDF, you will also need a security token.
+Note that accessing data that are hosted at the IDF will additionally require a security token.
 See this documentation here: https://nb.lsst.io/environment/tokens.html for how to get a security token.

 As an example, we will walk through how to access the Rubin LSST TAP service locally.